 Additional information on Willoughby can be obtained by searching under “Willoughby” in Musselman Library’s catalog.

-Series I: Personal Papers: Series I contains a biography of Willoughby, several speeches and addresses he gave, and a folder of local honors for Major General Willoughby.
+Series I contains a biography of Willoughby, several speeches and addresses he gave, and a folder of local honors for Major General Willoughby.

-Series III: Other Army Papers: Series III contains Army papers not related to Asia or South America.
+Series III contains Army papers not related to Asia or South America.
 This series includes footlocker contents of Willoughby, Why Stalin Tricked the United States Into Pressing China to Sign the 30 Year Treaty with Soviet Russia (1945): An Analysis and Prediction, Soviet Prisoner of War Reports, Information on South Moluccas, and “Command and Staff Leadership for the National Police Reserve”.

-Series VII: Photographs: Series VII consists of a photo album of shots of Tokyo, loose photos of MacArthur and World War II, personal photos, and a photo of Olga Willoughby.
+Series VII consists of a photo album of shots of Tokyo, loose photos of MacArthur and World War II, personal photos, and a photo of Olga Willoughby.

-Series IX: Manuscripts and Publications: Series IX includes three copies of MacArthur 1941-1951 written in Japanese; April, May, and June 1952 issues of Reader’s Digest published in French, English, Spanish, Danish, and German; a report before the United States Senate dated April 30, 1958 regarding an “assessment of the current situation with respect to Korea, Japan, China, Vietnam, and other countries of the Far East”; manuscripts for MacArthur 1941-1951; “The Character of Military Intelligence”; “Die Russiche Emigration”; and “The Return of MacArthur”.
+Series IX includes three copies of MacArthur 1941-1951 written in Japanese; April, May, and June 1952 issues of Reader’s Digest published in French, English, Spanish, Danish, and German; a report before the United States Senate dated April 30, 1958 regarding an “assessment of the current situation with respect to Korea, Japan, China, Vietnam, and other countries of the Far East”; manuscripts for MacArthur 1941-1951; “The Character of Military Intelligence”; “Die Russiche Emigration”; and “The Return of MacArthur”.

 Series X includes correspondence from and to Gettysburg College regarding this collection, both in its acquisition, as well as requests for viewing it.
 Also included are listings of the processed collection of MacArthur, which includes